Embassy of the United States, Moscow: New street name

 55,75566° N, 37,58028° E".

 Other properties

 The embassy once oversaw two consulates general in Vladivostok and Yekaterinburg, but as of 2019, their status remains suspended due to "critically low staffing of the United States Mission to Russia".

 In addition to the current U.S. embassy complex and former embassy site (the so-called Existing Office Building, or EOB), Spaso House has served as the U.S. ambassador's residence since 1933, owned by the United States on a leaseholding basis and located near the current embassy.

 Before August 1, 2017, the U.S. also owned a dacha in Serebryany Bor and warehouses on Dorozhnaya Street.
 Use of these facilities was prohibited in 2017, in response to the expulsion of 35 Russian diplomats from the United States and the sanctions it placed on Russia.

 Ambassadors

-Lynne M. Tracy has been the U.S. Ambassador to Russia since January 20, 2023.
+Lynne M. Tracy was the U.S. Ambassador to Russia from January 20, 2023 through June 27, 2025.